heitor-sg5/bioinformatics-algorithms/README.md

 - If no files or parameters are selected, it will automatically use the provided test files and default variables.

-### NCBI Tools
+### Biotools

-The `ncbi_tool` provides a unified CLI for working with GFF files, NCBI records, and PubMed searches.
+The `bio_tool` folder provides a unified CLI for working with data display, GFF files, NCBI records, and PubMed searches.
 The general command format is:

 ```bash
 python cli.py <tool> <command> [options]